organicpencil/bge-netplay/README.md

 What it does:
 - Handle data transfer and connection management using ENet
 - Abstract things like input bitmasks and remote procedure calls
-- Gives the developer control over what kind of data is sent (for the most part)
+- Builtin physics prefabs to get you up and running quickly
+- (eventually) NAT punchthrough, relay hosting, LAN discovery

 What it doesn't do:
 - Automatic multiplayer.
-The developer must have intermediate Python skills.
-- Overcomplicate things.
-Stuff like audio isn't abstracted, so your BGE knowledge still applies.
+You'll still need general knowledge on how multiplayer games work.
 - Real games.
 The lib is a work-in-progress, so expect bugs/slowness/security issues.
-- Work on MacOS (yet)
+- Work on MacOS or Win64 Blender builds (yet)

 #Running the examples
-**Blender 2.74+ is recommended, although it should theoretically work back to version 2.71**
+**Blender 2.75+ is recommended, support for older versions will soon be dropped**

 Clone the repository
 ```